Tag along for our FTC disclosure saga here. Updated Dec 4, 2025, this article was originally written for twistedroad.com ...

 This sentence marks the last time I'll bring up Sedici's Alexi (and you can probably guess why).

-Once again, multi-season modulars do their darndest to cover all bases and come in a variety of stylistic profiles.
+Once again, multi-season modulars do their darnedest to cover all bases and come in a variety of stylistic profiles.
 Scorpion's Optima jacket maintains a sleek, sporty look complete with breathable waterproof laminate, front/rear pass-through ventilation and YKK zippers.
-For slightly less money, the Olympia Hudson's outermost layer is a myriad in mesh, hiding removable level 2 armor, reflective piping and a 600D EVO poly fabric with 1000D poly reinforcements among ballistic airflow panels.
+For slightly less money, the Olympia Hudson's outermost layer is a myriad in mesh, hiding removable Level 2 armor, reflective piping and a 600D EVO poly fabric with 1000D poly reinforcements among ballistic airflow panels.
 But your budgeting skills are no match for (in monster truck rally voice) ...

-• Pockets in pockets in pockets in rabbit hole pockets of pocketry!
+- Pockets in pockets in pockets in rabbit hole pockets of pocketry!

-• PWR shell 1000D with Teflon coating
+- PWR shell 1000D with Teflon coating

-• Level 2 armor from here to next week
+- Level 2 armor from here to next week

-• Laminated reflection front to back and bottom to top
+- Laminated reflection front to back and bottom to top

-• Adjustability that might require origami lessons
+- Adjustability that might require origami lessons

-• Good for both motorcycling and jousting (or so we hear)
+- Good for both motorcycling and jousting (or so we hear)

-Here's the thing about rain liners, they double as windbreakers.
+Here's the thing about rain liners: they double as windbreakers.
 They'll keep you warm when things dive from 90°F/32°C down to 65°F/18°C.

 Summer Motorcycle Gloves

 One natural reaction during any forward fall is to "reach out" for the ground palms first.
 That means we want comfort, ventilation and full/reliable armor on the underside of our beloved sandwich clamps.
-Behold, three options that cover base-wrist through gauntlet categories in hot weather motorcycle riding gear.
+Behold, three options that cover base-wrist through gauntlet categories in hot weather motorcycle gear.

 If, on the other hand ...
 I mean both hands ...
 I mean ...
 IF YOU PREFER GAUNTLETS!

-I absolutely love my Alpinestars SP Air Gloves.
+I absolutely love my Alpinestars SP Air gloves.
 You'd think that I'd be pullin' boiled lobster claws out of these things after wearing them for an entire track day at Road America.
 But no. Cool as a cucumber.
 All day.
-And the armor may as well be a Sherman tank made (somehow) from helium.
-They're the ultimate sub $200, light, comfortable, finger-to-forearm riding glove that's good on the track or the tour.
+And the armor may as well be a Sherman tank made, somehow, from helium.
+They're the ultimate sub-$200, light, comfortable, finger-to-forearm riding glove that's good on the track or the tour.
 As of this post's publishing date, they're my first pick before any ride.

 Lightweight, Vented Motorcycle Helmets